berkeley-cdss/docs/course-software/gradescope/exam-grading.md

     - `+0.5 Partial: lst[i]`
     - `+0 Incorrect`
     - `+0 Blank`
 - **Be aware that Gradescope autograding feature for online assignments is very particular.** For example, if you have a short answer question box, it will only mark answers correct if the string is an exact match.
-If there is extra whitespace or difference in uppercase vs. lowercase, it will mark the answer as wrong.
-Thus, you may wish to manually grade all short answer and long answer text boxes.
+In the assignment [settings](https://guides.gradescope.com/hc/en-us/articles/22066784117901-Grading-Online-Assignments#h_01HH379F1XK4P0TC6G2QN41P36), you can strip leading/trailing whitespace and enable case insensitive matching for short answer questions.
+Otherwise, you may wish to manually grade all short and long answer text boxes.
+Similarly, for multi-select questions, Gradescope will autograde those using the all or nothing [grading scheme](#multi-select-question-grading-schemes); if you wish to use a different scheme you will need to manually grade those questions.
 - **If you update the rubric while grading, make sure to go back and check previously graded submissions** to see if the rubric changes apply to those submissions.
 - **When grading exams with multiple versions on Gradescope, you can import the rubric from the first version of the exam.**